ebdtcode/git-demo-project/README.md

 # git-demo-project
-A project to demonstrate how git versioncontrol works
+A project to demonstrate how git version control works